revati-naik/jumble_solver/README.md

 The program file `jumble_solver.py` can be run to execute the program.
 The program takes in few inputs from the command line.

-1. `-f path\to\file\ [OPTIONAL]` : This is the path to the `.txt` file provided by the user.
+1. `-f path/to/file/ [OPTIONAL]` : This is the path to the `.txt` file provided by the user.
 Default action would be that the dataset will be automatically downloaded from the link in the code and save as `/Data/word_list.txt`.

 2. `-w search_word [REQUIRED]` : This is the word for which the program needs to find match for in the text file.